hanabi/hanabi.github.io/README.md

   * Bob plays red 2 from his *Finesse Position*.
   * Cathy plays red 3 from her *Finesse Position*.
   * Donald plays red 4.
-* Similarly, it is possible to get a single person to blind-play 2 cards in a row.
+* Similarly, it is possible to get a single player to blind-play 2 cards in a row.
 In this situation, since they see that the blind cards are not in anyone else's hands, they will blind-play two turns in a row, playing from left to right.
 * For example, on the first turn of a 3-player game:
   * Alice clues red to Cathy, touching a red 3.
   * Bob blind-plays red 1 from slot 1.